Logarithmic negative tangency and root stacks: Introduction

 \subsection{Acknowledgements}

 Parts of this work were conducted at the International Centre for Mathematical Sciences in Edinburgh supported by a Research-in-Groups grant.
 We are grateful to the centre and its staff for providing us with ideal working conditions.
 We have benefited from numerous conversations over the years with friends and colleagues concerning negative contact orders and orbifold Gromov--Witten theory, including Dan Abramovich, Dori Bejleri, Mark~Gross, Sam~Johnston, Jonathan~Wise, and Fenglong You.
 We extend special thanks to Honglu Fan, whose comments concerning the material in~\cite{FWY20} were particularly enlightening.
+We thank the anonymous referees for their valuable suggestions.